istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Uninstall old control plane

 After upgrading both the control plane and data plane, you can uninstall the old control plane.

-To uninstalls a control plane of revision `istio-1-6-5`, run:
+To uninstall a control plane of revision `istio-1-6-5`, run:

 {{< text bash >}}
 $ istioctl x uninstall --revision istio-1-6-5
 {{< /text >}}

-But if the existing control plane does not have revision label, you can uninstall it with original installation options, for example:
+If the old control plane does not have a revision label, uninstall it using its original installation options, for example:

 {{< text bash >}}
 $ istioctl x uninstall -f manifests/profiles/default.yaml